ComradeFu/osspub/README.md

 }
 ```

-Osspub also provides the ability to remove the prefix path.
+Osspub provides the ability to remove the prefix path.
 ```json
 {
   "remove_prefix": true